jgnewman/hart/README.md

 This POC _should_ work though!
 And because of this, Hart provides an easier way to accomplish the exact same thing, with the added benefit that children can be bassed down and accessed as a second argument to your component.
 So before we get into it, the important takeaways are:

 1. To use local state, you have to create a subapp within your app.
-2. Subapps mount during after-effects, so they always render asynchronously.
+2. Subapps mount during after-effects, so they always render after the parent app has finished rendering.
 3. A subapp is, itself, a side-effect, meaning that although it mounts and unmounts correctly, and can take in values from the parent app, the parent app will have _no knowledge of its existence._

 Here's how you do it: